 Most young people care deeply about environmental issues and wish to make a positive change in the environment around them.
 The Eco-Schools programme provides an ideal way for fostering environmental awareness in the entire school in a way that links to many curriculum subjects.
-Our primary aim regarding the Eco-Schools scheme is to combine learning and action for the improvement of the environmental performance of Eco-Schools.
+The primary aim of the Eco-Schools programme is to educate and empower young people to make positive decisions and become change makers for an environmentally sustainable world.

 It aims to make environmental awareness and action an intrinsic part of the life and ethos of a school.
 This should include the students, teachers, non-teaching staff and parents, as well as the local authority, the media and local businesses.
 Eco-Schools endeavours to extend learning beyond the classroom and develop responsible attitudes and commitment, both at home and in the wider community.
 Its participatory approach and combination of learning and action make it an ideal way for schools to embark on a meaningful path to improving the environments of schools and their local communities, and of influencing the lives of young people, school staff, families, local authorities, NGOs, and all other bodies involved in this vitally important area of work.

 View this enjoyable video to see and hear the benefits of Eco-Schools to pupils and teachers.
 Filmed at the Eco-Schools Teachers Conference 2017.

 The Eco-Schools programme was developed in 1994 on the basis of the need for involving young people in finding solutions to environmental and sustainable development challenges at the local level, as identified at the UN Conference on Environment and Development of 1992.
 The programme was initiated by member organisations of the Foundation for Environmental Education with the support of the European Commission.